 A third benefit: Suspension training works well for all levels of fitness.
 You can easily vary the level of resistance of any exercise, all you have to do is change the various angles of the exercises you’re performing or where you place your feet or arms in relation to the suspension device’s anchor point.

 Suspension trainers also use a small footprint.
 Finding space at home or in the firehouse can be difficult.
-These trainers don’t require a lot of space and only require an anchor point like a pull up bar or doorway.
-You can perform over 70 different exercise in a very small space.
+These trainers don’t require a lot of space and only require an anchor point like a pull-up bar or doorway.
+You can perform over 70 different exercises in a very small space.

 And finally, these suspension trainers are fun.
 They keep your workouts interesting, you can continually challenge and change the dynamics of a workout with some slight changes in grip or stance.

 To perform suspension training, you’ll need a suspension system (ropes, webbing, straps) and an overhead anchor point.
 The TRX system is the most common and popular suspension training system and features an easily adjustable design that includes handles for the upper body and stirrups for the feet.
 The system will need to hang from a sturdy overhead anchor point that can hold your body weight without tipping over.
 The TRX company sells an anchor that you may use in a door and another for a ceiling.
 You can still perform the TRX (suspension training systems) without a TRX.
 You can easily use webbing or a rope instead or, you can design your own system utilizing heavy-duty exercise bands.

 Over time, you will probably want to buy a system so that it’s easier for you to change the length of the system for multiple exercises in a short time frame.

 If you have ever contemplated using suspension training, hopefully, this has helped to confirm your intentions.
 They are versatile, functional, and very easy to set up and will definitely help your performance on and off the fireground.